 Other reasons to aerate, experience shows, is when your lawn is walked or driven on regularly, or if you have heavy, clay soil.
 As a quick check, you can do a “screwdriver test” by sticking one into the soil by hand.
 If you meet noticeable resistance, then you have a problem, and aeration will help.

 Thatching is another reason to aerate your lawn.
-If the lawn feels spongy when you press down on the grass, grass clippings have matted up into thatch.
-You may need to dethatch or aerate your lawn.
+If the lawn feels spongy when you press down on the grass, grass clippings have matted up into thatch, it may be time to dethatch your lawn.
 Because dethatching with a machine or even by hand can cause your lawn a lot of stress, aerating is a good method.

 What’s the Best Time of Year to Aerate?